suso12/Chisuso/README.md

 ![Alt Text](https://media.tenor.com/IQ6Z-aPhr1wAAAAM/date-everywhere-data.gif)
 ## About Me 👩🏾‍💻💖

 Hello!
 I'm a data enthusiast with a passion for demystifying complex issues through the power of data analysis.
-My primary focus at the moment lies in unraveling the intricate narratives within the dynamic realms of NBA 🏀 and F1 🏁.
-On my GitHub profile, you'll discover a collection of projects dedicated to data-driven exploration.
+My primary focus at the moment is on unraveling the intricate narratives within HR data using the Employee Insights Dashboard project.
+In addition, I enjoy exploring data from the worlds of NBA 🏀 and F1 🏁.

 ## What Awaits You Here ✨

+### Employee Insights Dashboard 🏢📈
+- Gain insights into real-world implications for organizations like yours.
+- Discover the power of data analysis using descriptive and inferential statistics.
+- Explore automated interpretations of the data, making it accessible and actionable.

 ### NBA and F1 Data Insights 🏆📈
 - Explore insightful analyses uncovering stories within NBA players and F1 drivers.